mosn/htnn/site/content/en/docs/reference/plugins/opa.md

 #### Field Format

-* **`msg`**
+* **`body`**
-  This field follows the same behavior as the `Msg` field in the `LocalResponse` structure.
-If `msg` is not empty, its content will be processed according to the following rules when constructing the response body sent to the client:

-    1. If a `Content-Type` header is explicitly set, the `msg` will be sent as-is.
-    2. If `Content-Type` is `"application/json"`, the `msg` will be wrapped as:

-       ```json
-       { "msg": "..." }
-       ```

-       (Refer to the `DefaultJSONResponse` structure for details.)
-    3. If no `Content-Type` is provided, or it is `"application/json"`, the message will also be wrapped as JSON.
-    4. For all other content types, the message will be returned as a raw string.
+  This field represents the message body sent to the client. **If this field exists but no Content-Type is set in the headers,** the plugin will automatically add Content-Type: text/plain as the default.

 * **`status_code`**
-  The HTTP status code.
+  HTTP status code.
 This field supports numeric values.

 * **`headers`**
   HTTP response headers.
 Each header value must be represented as an array of strings.